 'there appears to be little doubt that he was the reason for the presence of Dr John Rees Gabe'.

 Well, there may be little doubt inside Simon Wood's mind but it is hard to believe that anyone else will agree with him.
 There must be considerable doubt that Dr Gabe's presence at Miller's Court on 9 November can be explained by a young boy whose existence is no more than a myth conjured up in the hours after Mary Kelly's murder when facts were scarce and reporters were desperate for stories.

 His theory doesn't even make sense on the face of it.
 Why would the medical officer of the Society for the Prevention of Cruelty to Children have been required at Miller's Court at all?
 Where was the cruelty?
 Who was going to be prosecuted?
 If there was no cruelty, or injury to the boy, what purpose could Dr Gabe have served in attending on a child?
 He was not a child psychologist, he was a surgeon.
 But more importantly, if he had been called there to attend to a terrified child, what on earth was he doing neglecting that duty and examining the dead body of Mary Jane Kelly?
 It just doesn't make any sense.

-However, the fact is that there was no child so no cover-up.
+However, the fact is that there was no child, so there was no cover-up.
 Dr Gabe was the resident medical officer of the Dispensary just around the corner from Dorset Street and someone with gynaecological knowledge to boot.
 We don't need a child to explain why he came to Miller's Court.